 Haddaway Harry is the label we use to showcase a region that has caught our attention, every month we roast this label in small micro lots up to 250kg or 500 bags.

-Next batch will be roasted 12th July and dispatched on the 13th July.
+Next batch will be roasted Monday 18th October and dispatched on the19th October.

 Varietal: Bourbon & Typical